Eight Questions to Ask a Potential Roommate

 1. What are your pet peeves?

 It is imperative that you get a feel for your potential roommate’s personality and figure out if you’re likely to mesh well.
-You have to share a house with this person, after all!
+You must share a house with this person, after all!

 2. Do you like pets?

-If you have a pet in the apartment it is important to discuss with your potential roommate because they could be allergic, or may even downright dislike pets.
-Deciding whether you will be open to welcoming a potential roommate into a pet-friendly apartment is another thing to think about.
+If you have a pet in the apartment, it is important to discuss it with your potential roommate because they may be allergic, or even downright dislike pets.
+Deciding whether you will be open to welcoming a potential pet owner as a roommate into a pet-friendly apartment is another thing to think about.